strozfriedberg/lightgrep/BUILD.md

  - Boost::system
  - Scope (a git submodule)

-Liblightgrep uses the Boost project extensively.
+Lightgrep uses the Boost project extensively.
 The lightgrep library itself depends on several header-only Boost libraries.
 The unit test suite, however, also relies on the system  and program_options libraries having been built and available.
-These libraries must be built with the same compiler as liblightgrep.
+These libraries must be built with the same compiler as lightgrep.
 Boost 1.48 is known not to work in various configurations due to problems in Boost Thread.

-Liblightgrep uses the awesome ICU libraries to do the gruntwork for Unicode regexp features and the wide array of supported encodings.
-We only use ICU's C API, so chances are high that liblightgrep will work with your system's default version of ICU, even if a different compiler was used.
+Lightgrep uses the awesome ICU libraries to do the gruntwork for Unicode regexp features and the wide array of supported encodings.
+We only use ICU's C API, so chances are high that lightgrep will work with your system's default version of ICU, even if a different compiler was used.
 However, ICU may be transitioning away from the C API, so this flexibility may change in the future.

 Unit Tests